haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 Currently, every major release of of GHC is accompanied with a major version of ``base``, and also other libraries like ``template-haskell``.
 This causes numerous issues:

-First and foremost, it crates a ton of busywork to upgrade to a new version of GHC as library version requirements must be relaxed.
+First and foremost, it creates a ton of busywork to upgrade to a new version of GHC as library version requirements must be relaxed.

 Secondly it undermines our other processes by creating perverse incentives.